mstrauss/sterbefaelle-at/README.md

 - Ruby 2.6.6

+## Setup

+- Install the requirements, including Julia.
+- Clone the repository.
+- Run `julia --project=.` from the repo base directory.
+- From within Julia execute `Pkg.status()` to show required Julia packages and `Pkg.instantiate()` to install them.
+Exit Julia.
+- Run `rake`

 ## Troubleshooting

 - ImageMagick error `convert: attempt to perform an operation not allowed by the security policy`: